atrievel/CS1530-Group-4/SampleCode/README.md

   pip install -r requirements.txt
   ```

 Now everything should be installed and ready to run!

-To leave the virtual environment, simply type `deactivate` in the terminal
+* To leave the virtual environment, simply type `deactivate` in the terminal
+* To enter the environment again, simply type `workon` when you are in the path of the environment
-When you are commiting changes to Github, do not add these folders to your commit.
-Github does not like the binary files and sometimes weird things will happen.
+* When you are commiting changes to Github, do not add these folders to your commit: Include/, Lib/, Scripts/, or tcl/ Github does not like the binary files and sometimes weird things will happen.